ubam/infrastructure/FAQ.md

 Snap packages are intended to be supported soon on the M10 Tablets and Pro 5 device.

 A snap is a self-contained package of libraries and runtimes that provide all the necessary ingredients to allow an application to run.
 This allow the snap to be confined from the OS and other apps through security mechanisms but still allow communication with other snaps according to policies defined by the user.
 In addition, users have the ability to upgrade/downgrade applicatinos without affecting the core OS or any other applications.
-This is game changing for linux as it allows apps to be upgraded and modified worry free since it is possible to easily roll back to a previous state.
+This is game changing for GNU/Linux as it allows apps to be upgraded and modified worry free since it is possible to easily roll back to a previous state.

 ### 4.7 I am interested in learning programming for Ubuntu Touch, what is the best way to start and are there any courses?